 Bracken poses many health threats to livestock and humans , it also undermines our ancient, very abundant archaeology.
 Contact us for further information

 We have pedigree Dartmoor and Shetland Ponies which will, and have been used on several West Cornwall conservation sites

 The conservation grazing abilities of the Whitebred Shorthorn and their appeal to our community has been outstanding

 We can help H.L.S. agreement holders fulfil the land management prescriptions that are written into their ten year H.L.S. agreements.

 About Controlled Burns

 Sadly over the last 60 to 100 years an almost tradition has developed in West Penwith of burning large areas of moorland and hillsides with wild fires which are very destructive to all wildlife as they travel with the wind.
 Through H.L.S prescription requirements this bad practice is discouraged in favor of encouraging the use of small controlled burns which are set against the wind resulting in very light burns rather than deep damaging "scorched earth "fires -.
 The successful results of controlled burns can now be seen all over West Penwith as Farmers and contractors adopt this best practice.
 Gerald Babcock is a member of The Cornwall Countryside Strategic Management Group which is run by Cornwall Fire and Rescue Service and other important rural bodies.

-This website was designed and maintained by The Cornwall Web Company, market leader in Cornwall Web Design and optimised by Cornwall SEO Note that all rss feeds featured on the site are not necessarily the views shared by Gerald and Gerald Babcock Rural Services.
+This website was designed by Cornwall Web Company and is hosted and maintained by AM Design & Advertising Note that all rss feeds featured on the site are not necessarily the views shared by Gerald and Gerald Babcock Rural Services.